scholacantorum/public-site/donations/index.md

 message and a suggested time for us to return your call.

 **Send a check,** payable to Schola Cantorum.
-Our address is 2218 Old Middlefield Way Suite G, Mountain View, CA 94043.
+Our address is 650-B Fremont Avenue, Suite 321, Los Altos, CA 94024.

 **Donate via PayPal:**
 If you wish to donate using funds in your PayPal account, use this button: